Cultural impact of Elvis Presley: Perceived moral and sexual impact

 In an interview with PBS television, social historian Eric Lott said, "all the citizens' councils in the South called Elvis 'nigger music' and were terribly afraid that Elvis, white as he was, being ambiguously raced just by being working-class, was going to corrupt the youth of America."
 Robert Kaiser says Elvis was the first who gave the people "a music that hit them where they lived, deep in their emotions, yes, even below their belts.
 Other singers had been doing this for generations, but they were black."
 Therefore, his performance style was frequently criticized.
 Social guardians blasted anyone responsible for exposing impressionable teenagers to his "gyrating figure and suggestive gestures".
 The Louisville chief of police, for instance, called for a no-wiggle rule, so as to halt "any lewd, lascivious contortions that would excite the crowd".
 Even Priscilla Presley confirms that "his performances were labeled obscene.
 My mother stated emphatically that he was 'a bad influence for teenage girls.
 He arouses things in them that shouldn't be aroused.'"
 However, the economic power of Presley's fans became evident when they tuned in to alternative radio stations playing his records.

 Presley seemed bemused by all the criticism.
 On another of the many occasions he was challenged to justify the furor surrounding him, he said, "I don't see how they think [my act] can contribute to juvenile delinquency.
 If there's anything I've tried to do, I've tried to live a straight, clean life and not set any kind of a bad example.
 You cannot please everyone."

 Elvis's musical capital never expanded enough for him to transcend the stigma of his background as a truck driver from the rural South.
 "No matter how successful Elvis became... he remained fundamentally disreputable in the minds of many Americans...
 He was the sharecropper's son in the big house, and it always showed."

 Recognizability amongst the general public

-Presley remains an immediately recognizable face even amongst groups not normally recognized as his fans.
-In 2008, a 1,800-year-old Roman bust described as bearing a "striking" resemblance to Elvis was displayed ahead of an intended auction.
-A spokesman for the auctioneers said that fans could "be forgiven for thinking that their idol may well have lived a previous life in Rome."

 Presley made a large enough impact on society that traditions are carried on to remember him to this day.
 A candle lighting is held in Memphis, Tennessee, at his Graceland Estate each year on August 15 in his honor.
 Also, singers that worked with Presley hold a "nostalgia concert" as a tribute to him.
 Presley was a big fan of Karate, and an Elvis Presley Memorial Karate Tournament was organized many years ago to let others enjoy something he used to love so much.
 The tournament has a large turnout, with around 500 competitors each year.
 Last, a Sock Hop is held, playing his songs and portraying some of his artwork.